 Fat-Free Mini Donuts

-I sprayed the pan with pure canola oil, but perhaps a commercial non-stick spray would work better.
+As mentioned above, these were difficult to remove from the pan even though I sprayed it with pure canola oil.
+Perhaps a commercial non-stick spray would work better.
+Obviously, I don't recommend trying these without oiling unless you have a silicone pan.
 If I make them again, though, I’ll skip the donut pan and cook them as cupcakes.

 - 1/2 cup whole wheat pastry flour